sbslee/streamlit-openai/README.md

 accessible via the `Chat.summary` property.
 This summary is created using OpenAI's Chat Completions API and provides a concise overview of the conversation.
-Note that when a new chat is started, the default summary is "New Chat."
+Note that when a new chat is started, the default summary is `"New Chat"`.
 When there is enough context in the chat history, the summary will be automatically generated.
 Once the summary is generated, it will not change.

+## Toeken Usage

+The `Chat` class offers the `Chat.input_tokens` and `Chat.output_tokens` properties to monitor token usage during a chat session.
+These properties return the number of input and output tokens used, respectively.
+This feature is particularly useful for tracking token consumption and managing costs when utilizing OpenAI's API.

 ## Storage Management